Jacques Servin

 Henri worked quite late almost every evening—and yet the young children continued to fend for themselves and each other.
 They never fought, and went quickly and quietly to school each day.
 They (the kids) never asked us adults for Kleenex or peanuts or breakfast because they felt very much at home.
 And Jacques grew up the same; being an older kid he continued to have a lot of other kids to play with.

 I'm an only child, so I'm startled to read about other children.
-It takes me a minute to decide that they might be my father's last caregiver's children.
-At the time, my mother often thought that Billie was stealing my father; now, apparently, it was some kind of commune.
+It takes me a minute to decide that they must be my father's last caregiver's children.
+At the time, my mother often thought Billie was stealing my father; now, I guess, it's some kind of commune.

 When my mother returns, I ask what the writing's about.